susanBuck/notes/07_WordPress/08_Themes.md

 ### Free
 * Budget friendly, limited selection.
-* Stick to the WordPress themes directory because they're vouced for and less likely to have malware.
+* Stick to the WordPress themes directory because they're vouched for and less likely to have malware.

 ### Premium
 * Cost money, typically between $10 and $100.
-* Often come with better customization options and online support.
+* Sometimes come with better customization options and online support.
 * Some good marketplaces:
 	* [Creative Market](https://creativemarket.com/themes/wordpress)
 	* [The Best Designs](http://www.thebestdesigns.com/design/themes/)